SpartnerNL/laravel-excel-docs/3.1/architecture/README.md

 return (new UsersExport)->download('users.xlsx');
 ```

-Read more about the exportable trait, in the [exportables](/3.1/exports/exportables.html) docs.
+Read more about the exportable trait in the [exportables](/3.1/exports/exportables.html) docs.

 ### Handling the Export object